Processes

 and query

-When the task completes a new tuple containing the value for species
+that are received.
+Each task produces a new tuple containing the value for species

 and the file result